aliyousefi-dev/ovacli/ovacli-docs/docs/overview.md

 # Overview

-ova is a media workflow solutions
+OVA (Online Video Archive): A local, collaborative, multi-user online database for managing and streaming MP4 videos designed for professional editor teams and studios.

-Ova is an online database for storing and managing MP4 videos.
-It provides easy access, powerful search features, and collaboration tools to help teams efficiently organize and work with video content.
+## One Online DB for All Your Video Needs

-Ova is an open platform built for creative collaboration
+OVA serves as a comprehensive online database for all video-related tasks, providing a centralized platform for storage, management, and streaming of MP4 videos.

-## How Ova Speeds Your Content Workflows
+## How OVA Helps Content Creators

 Ova made team-based collaboration faster and more focused by organizing assets by project or allowing users to search their entire content library from anywhere to quickly pull content into new projects.